modular/modular/KGEN/docs/ParallelElaboration.md

 we cannot benchmark JIT'd code at the same time the elaborator is compiling code!
 This requires the elaborator to ensure that at least with respect to elaboration, no other tasks are running.
-This is called "exhausting the workqueue"; the elaborator uses LLCL as a virtual workqueue, but has to track how many active tasks there are.
+This is called "exhausting the workqueue"; the elaborator uses AsyncRT as a virtual workqueue, but has to track how many active tasks there are.

 Each time a task is scheduled, the number of active tasks is incremented.
 Each